-On first opening the webpage after following the hyperlink "Probe spies moon's volcanic plume," it becomes immediately apparent that there is not a homogenous but a textured surface that is receiving (on which falls) the reader's gaze.
+On first opening the webpage after following the hyperlink 'Probe spies moon's volcanic plume,' it becomes immediately apparent that there is not a homogenous but a textured surface that is receiving (on which falls) the reader's gaze.
 It is not just that the gaze is falling on this surface, but the textured surface of the page has awaited the reader, as anyone following the link, to receive the gaze that is falling upon it.
-In fact, its author has designed the page such as to invite reading, which therefore configures the author and the reader as a "standardized relational pair of categories" (Hester & Eglin, 1997, p.
-36).
-In this situation, the texture constitutes a particular topology, a surface with different regions, consisting of different physical features.
+In fact, its author has designed the page such as to invite reading, which therefore configures the author and the reader as a "standardized relational pair of categories" (Hester and Eglin 1997: 36).
+In this situation, the texture constitutes a particular topology, a surface with different regions, consisting of different physical features; and this topology provides reading with the semiotic resources for constituting the topic.
+(Both topic and topology derive from Gr. $\tau \dot{\sigma} \pi \sigma \varsigma$ [topos], place.)
 These together make for an entity that can be studied by a science concerned with the way in which physical surfaces that surround us in our everyday world present themselves to us.

-From afar, literally, where the details of the webpage remain unclear, a first structure emerges in the relation of different fields, of which we find three in the case of this article (Figure 2).
+From afar, literally, where the details of the webpage remain unclear, a first structure emerges in the relation of different fields, of which we find three in the case of this article

+(Figure 2).
 The figure clearly shows the physical similarities that are constitutive of the existence of the three parts of the article.
-Upon approaching, it can be noted that each field consists of short dark text ("title and subtitles") and lighter printing ("text") and images, the latter associated with even lighter, grey text ("caption").
-In the present instance, there are what reading comes to recognize as five "paragraphs" following the "title" and one image associated with a subtext.
+Upon approaching, it can be noted that each field consists of short dark text ('title and subtitles') and lighter printing ('text') and images, the latter associated with even lighter, grey text ('caption').
+In the present instance, there are what reading comes to recognize as five 'paragraphs' following the 'title' and one image associated with a subtext.

-The first identifiable part of the display repeats the hyperlink, "Probe spies moon's volcanic plume."
+The first identifiable part of the display repeats the hyperlink, 'Probe spies moon's volcanic plume.'
 It is identifiable as something separate because of its larger size and boldface printing.
-Here, we do not see the text as a hyperlink but as a title, because reading draws on the structure of the context (background) to establish "Probe spies moon's volcanic plume" as a different kind of figure.
-That is, the same piece of text, differently located and structured-no longer is there an underline and color feature that marks it as a link to another page-changes the nature of reading from a reading|hyperlink to reading|title pair; and this change is the result of the process of reading.
+Here, we do not see the text as a hyperlink but as a title, because reading draws on the structure of the context (background) to establish 'Probe spies moon's volcanic plume' as a different kind of figure.
+That is, the same piece of text, differently located and structured-no longer is there an underline and color feature that marks it as a link to another page-changes the nature of reading from a reading|hyperlink to reading|title pair; and this change itself is the result of the process of reading.

 Etymologically, title derives from the Latin word titulus, superscription.
 A title is a form of text inscribed before or above some other text, announcing the latter, announcing its content.
 What is the work that allows us to (a) see the title as title and (b) find in the text what the title announces?
 In the Western tradition, reading progresses from left to right and from top to bottom.
-It is in this that the praxis of (Western) reading comes to realize itself, finding the "superscript," and finding in it something announced, the discovery of a volcanic plume on a moon, which it then finds elaborated in the text that follows.
+It is in this that the praxis of (Western) reading comes to realize itself, finding the 'superscript,' and finding in it something announced, the discovery of a volcanic plume on a moon, which it then finds elaborated in the text that follows.